denise97/dhl2021/README.md

   - This folder may be further structured by subfolders.
 For example, a dedicated subfolder for sample rate analysis may be created if there are too many individual scripts for sampling rate analysis of ICU stays, of chunks, etc.
 - [**`mimic_data_preprocessing`**](./mimic_data_preprocessing)
   - Scripts for preparing MIMIC data for analysis and prediction, e.g. cleaning, chunking and resampling CHARTEVENT data.
-  - Once the order of pre-processing steps is established (e.g., Cleaning → Chunking → Resampling), we may add prefixes to the file names to reflect this sequences (e.g., `01_cleaning_...`, `02_chunking_...`, `03_resampling_...`).
+  - Once the order of pre-processing steps is established (e.g., Cleaning → Chunking → Resampling), we may add prefixes to the file names to reflect the order (e.g., `01_cleaning_...`, `02_chunking_...`, `03_resampling_...`).
 Currently only a proposal, not yet implemented.
 - [**`mimic_prediction_arima`**](./mimic_prediction_arima)
   - Scripts for time series forecasting with *Autoregressive Integrated Moving Average models* (ARIMA) in all variants, i.e. also ARIMAX, for instance.
 - [**`mimic_prediction_rnn`**](./mimic_prediction_rnn)